Worst wood for carving

 Maple is harder than oak.
 However, harder woods can be susceptible to decay, while softer wood resists it.
 Where you use the hardwood is more important than its density and hardness.
 The different species of each variety also play an important role when considering the choices between oak and maple.
-Hickory also has a bolder look than oak or maple and is often sold as wide planks.
+Hickory is also bolder than oak or maple and is often sold as wide planks.

 What is the hardest, densest wood?

-Lignum vitae is the hardest, densest wood, and durable.
-It is the densest wood traded with an average of dried density: ~79 lbs/ft3 or ~1260 kg/m3.
+Lignum vitae is the hardest, densest wood, and most durable.
+It is the densest wood traded, with an average dried density: of ~79 lbs/ft3 or ~1260 kg/m3.
+Lignum vitae ranks highest of the trade woods, with a Janka hardness of 4500 lbf.
 It sinks in water.
-Lignum vitae ranks highest of the trade woods, with a Janka hardness of 4500 lbf.

 Better Lignum vitae come from Bulnesia Arborea and Bulnesia sarmientoi.
 The tree is slow-growing and relatively small in stature, even when mature and old.
 It bears small, purplish-blue flowers, resulting in paired orange dehiscent fruits.
 The bark is mottled.

 Due to the density of the wood, it makes cricket bails, lawn bowls, croquet mallets, and skittles balls.
 The wood also makes mortars and pestles and for wood carvers’ mallets.
-It was the traditional wood used for the British police truncheon, due to its density and strength.
-Due to the lignum vitae’s toughness, it makes a lap in the process of cutting gems.
+Due to its density and strength, it was the traditional wood used for the British police truncheon.
+Due to the lignum vitae’s toughness, it does a lap in cutting gems.

 Is teak the hardest wood?

-Yes, teak wood is one of the best known hardest wood.
-However, it is not in the top 15 hardest kinds of wood species in the world.
+Yes, teak wood is one of the best-known hardest wood.
+However, it is not in the top 15 hardest kinds of wood species.
 Teak trees are native to India, Myanmar (Burma), and Thailand.
-It is one of the most durable of all-natural woods.
+It is one of the most durable all-natural woods.